Trump downplays impact of massive hacking, questions Russia involvement

 The Office of the Director of National Intelligence, or ODNI, has yet to publicly comment on who is behind the massive data breach, which exploited a piece of software developed by network management firm SolarWinds that is widely used throughout the public and private sectors.

-A spokesperson for ODNI and the White House’s National Security Council did not respond to a request for comment.
+A spokesperson for ODNI did not respond to a request for comment.

 He noted that Pompeo served as CIA director before becoming the top U.S. diplomat, and he has “an extremely sophisticated understanding of national security.
 How is it that he attributed the attack to Russia and the president did not?”